abarbare/ansible-meetup-solutions/supports/ansible-tp.md

 	- Ability to review changes
 	- Reproductibility of a given infrastructure at a given time
 	- Tracability

 ---
 # Ansible
+- Launched open-source in 2012
+- Acquired by Red Had in 2015

+---
+# Ansible